ncatlab/nlab-content/pages/8/5/0/3/3058/content.md

 * M. Demazure, P. Gabriel, _Groupes algebriques_, tome 1 (later volumes never appeared), Mason and Cie, Paris 1970

-With Zisman he introduced a general localization method in homotopy theory (see also [[calculus of fractions]]):
+With Zisman he introduced a general localization method in homotopy theory (see also [[calculus of fractions]] and [[Gabriel-Zisman]]):

-* P. Gabriel, M. Zisman, Calculus of Fractions and Homotopy Theory, Springer 1967.
+* P. Gabriel, M. Zisman, _Calculus of Fractions and Homotopy Theory_, Springer 1967.
 Ergebnisse der Mathematik und ihrer Grenzgebiete, Band 35.

 In later part of his mathematical career, Gabriel worked on representation theory of finite-dimensional associative algebras and quivers, where he found some of the basic theorems.